Food

 Our food safety program aims to identify, reduce, and whenever possible, eliminate risk factors in the food industry that could lead to foodborne illness.
 Program activities include:

-- Licensing of food establishments
+- Licensing and inspection of food establishments

 - Issue permits to temporary food stands